This easy quilt can be made it into a twin size quilt or all the way to a king size quilt depending how many rows you add on.

 Then from my shapes on this website, I decided which ones I wanted on my quilt.
 I used mostly animals and bugs for making a little boy's quilt.
-Now you need to find material for the shapes you are using and put Wonder Under on the back of your material as directed.
+Now you need to find fabric for the shapes you are using and put Wonder Under on the back of your fabric as directed.
 Trace your patterns on the Wonder Under and cut them out.

 Iron on the shapes on your 7" squares and sew them on with a medium zigzag stitch.

-Cut forty strips of a different material then your squares for the edge of the 7' squares.
+Cut forty strips of a different fabric then your squares for the edge of the 7' squares.
 These strips need to be 7 x 1 1/2" for the sides of the blocks.

 Also cut forty strips of the same color for the top and bottom of the blocks.
 These strips need to be 9 1/2 x 1 1/2".